Viktor1722/Docusaurus-Portfolio/docs/Research Report/2nd Research Phase/Competitive analysis.md

 In terms of the methodology that i have used several online resources such as articles, product pages and relevance to advertising campaign production analyzing.

 ## Why

+I selected this research approach to identify AI models or tools that align with my project's requirements and answer these two sub-research questions.
+Exploring this segment of AI technology through this method has been incredibly enlightening.
+It not only allowed me to gain a deeper understanding of various tools but also to experiment with them firsthand.
+This experience has enriched my perspective, providing me with practical knowledge about the usage of such tools.
+Importantly, it has offered me a clearer understanding of the characteristics that define an effective Text-to-Speech (TTS) AI model, which is invaluable for my assignment.
+Furthermore it gave me a great base for coming to a conclusion which two Ai models are going to be used for the A/B testing where i compered side by side the two models that i liked the most from this competitive analysis.

 ### Sub research questions
 Are there similar products on the market?